lauralen/kitten-app/README.md

 # Kitten App

+## About

+A simple React Native application that displays a list of kittens and info of selected cat.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.